akazukin5151/approportionment/README.md

 The binary program is not entirely offline because it uses Dhall to pass settings, and uses the Dhall standard library, which is imported from its online repository.

 0. Install requirements for plotting `pip install -r python/requirements.txt`
 1. Edit `config/config.dhall` as you please.
-The types and validator functions are in `config/lib/schema.dhall`.
+The schema is in `config/lib/schema.dhall`.
 2. Statically type-check and validate the config with `dhall resolve --file config/config.dhall | dhall normalize --explain`
-3. Compile with optimizations for speed with `cargo build --release`
+3. Compile with optimizations with `cargo build --release`
 4. `target/release/approportionment config/config.dhall`
 5. `python python/main.py`

-Both the rust and python programs are lazy - if their output file exists they will not do the calculation, no matter if the output file is valid or not.
-For a clean run, remove all output directories
+Both the rust and python programs are lazy - if their output file exists they will not do anything, no matter if the output file is valid or not.
+For a clean run, remove all output directories (default: `out`)

-You can run an STV example using the `config/stv-profiling.dhall` config and `python/stv.py` script to plot.
+You can run an STV example using the `config/stv.dhall` config and `python/stv.py` script to plot.

-### Feature list
+### Compilation features

 By default, `cargo build` will enable the `binary` feature only.